 What should I feed my macaw?

-Wild macaws would eat a great variety of seed types in the wild as different plants come into season.
-Commercial all seed diets tend to be high in fat and provide a deficient or imbalanced source of many nutrients if fed as the only source of food, which could lead to ill health and potentially shorten the life of your macaw.
-Often, your bird will pick through a large bowl of commercial seed mix and selectively eat 1 or 2 "favorite" types of seeds.
-Peanuts and sunflower seeds are often chosen preferentially, and these are particularly high in fats as well as being deficient in calcium, vitamin A and other nutrients.
-This leads to malnutrition.
+Wild macaws eat a great variety of seeds and nuts as different plants come into season.
+Commercial seed and nut mixes tend to be high in fat and provide a limited or imbalanced source of many nutrients if fed as the only food, which ultimately could lead to ill health and potentially shortened lifespan.
+A macaw will often selectively eat only one or two of its favorite types of seeds or nuts, such as sunflower seeds and peanuts, from these mixes that are not only high in fat, but also deficient in calcium, vitamin A, and several other nutrients.
+Healthy molts, disease resistance, and long lifespan are typically achieved in birds fed a balanced diet year-round.

 How do I convert my bird to a pelleted diet?